 Originally designed the TF-80C, the two-place T-33 jet was built by Lockheed Aircraft and first produced in 1948 and continued until August 1959 with 5,691 T-33s built.

 It is a longer version of the historic P-80 (F-80) Shooting Star, our nation’s first operational jet fighter (and the first to score a victory in all-jet combat when one downed a MiG-15 early in the Korean War).
-Three feet more were added, plus a second seat and dual controls, to provide the Air Force with a trainer since there was nothing available in which to instruct pilots about the then-new jet technology of the late ’40s.
+An additional three feet was added to the fuselage, plus a second seat and dual controls, to provide the Air Force with a trainer.
+Prior to these modifications, there were no aircraft available in which to instruct pilots about the then-new jet technology of the late ’40s.

 The T-33 was used by the USAF, U.S. Navy, and over forty nations around the world.
 Lockheed built 5,691 T-33s by August, 1959.
 Production continued under license in Canada and Japan with another 866 examples being produced.
 The T-33 was produced as the DT-33 (drone director), the RT-33 ( recon version), and the AT-33A ( light attack version).
 The Shooting Star continued to be used by Air National Guard units until 1994.
 It is still operated by some foreign nations.